 However, there are certainly some drawbacks.

-Admittedly, a laptop is not actually the best computer to get when it comes to music production.
+Similar to how Bluetooth headphones aren’t the best for music production as I’ve argued before, a laptop is not actually the best computer to get when it comes to music production.
 Truthfully, you’re better off to have someone actually build a computer for you from scratch with the following specifications:

 - 16 GB of RAM

 - 3 GHz Processor Speed

 - 4 Cores

 The specifications that I listed above are what musician/producer/YouTuber Rick Beato has recommended for building your own computer, but if you’re anything like me, you don’t want to take the time to actually figure it out or find someone that can do this for you.